Sign up here to get the latest scoop right in your email box.

 WELCOME TO GOTHIC

-When fitness guru Wendy Giordano is knocked unconscious, she wakes to find herself performing a daredevil stunt in the Gothic Palace Theater…in glamorous 1940.
+Today, in the abandoned backstage, fitness guru Wendy Giordano is knocked unconscious and wakes to find herself performing a daredevil stunt in the Gothic Palace Theater…in glamorous 1940.

-WELCOME TO GOTHIC will be published in January 2023 as an audio exclusive set in Gothic, California, home of Christina Dodd’s exciting new thriller, POINT LAST SEEN, coming July 26.
+For fans of Lisa Jewell and Karin Slaughter, WELCOME TO GOTHIC will be published January 10, 2023 as an audio exclusive set in Gothic, California, home of Christina Dodd’s newest exciting thriller, POINT LAST SEEN!

-Become a mailing list friend for breaking news about more stories set in Gothic, California!
+Become a mailing list friend for breaking news about more stories set in Gothic, California (like when this will be released in eBook!)

 On stormy nights, Gothic is said to disappear and on its return, it brings lost souls back from the dead. — The legend of Gothic California